scotow/freemobile-sms/README.md

 - Run `sms --config`

-- editing the `credentials.json` file in the project's directory and fill it using the following pattern:
+- Editing the `credentials.json` file in the project's directory and fill it using the following pattern:

 ```JSON
 {